milvus-io/community/blog/en/2021-11-07-how-to-modify-milvus-advanced-configurations.md

 ## Background

 While using Milvus vector database, you will need to modify the default configuration to satisfy the requirements of different scenarios.
-Previously, a Milvus user shared on [how to modify the configuration of Milvus deployed using Docker Compose] (https://zilliz.com/blog/apply-configuration-changes-on-milvus-2).
+Previously, a Milvus user shared on [How to Modify the Configuration of Milvus Deployed Using Docker Compose](https://zilliz.com/blog/apply-configuration-changes-on-milvus-2).
 And in this article, I would like to share with you on how to modify the configuration of Milvus deployed on Kubernetes.

 ## Modify configuration of Milvus on Kubernetes